-The GridFS adapter is used to store the images in MongoDB using the GridFS specification.
-This adapter has the following parameters:

-databaseName The name of the database to store the images in.
+The GridFS adapter is used to store the images in MongoDB using GridFS.
+This adapter has the following parameters: databaseName The name of the database to store the images in.
 Defaults to imbo_storage.

 server The server string to use when connecting to MongoDB.
-Defaults to mongodb://localhost:27017 options Options passed to the underlying adapter.
+Defaults to mongodb://localhost:27017. options Options passed to the underlying adapter.
 Defaults to ['connect' => true, 'timeout' => 1000].
-See the manual for the MongoClient constructor for available options.
+See the manual for the MongoDB PHP library for available options.

-$1. \ \ Connect \ to \ a \ local \ MongoDB \ instance \ using \ the \ default \ \verb|databaseName|:$
+1) Connect to a local MongoDB instance using the default databaseName:

-2. Connect to a replica set:
+2) Connect to a replica set: